Njai: History

 After the British returned the Indies to the Dutch in 1815, a new wave of immigration – including some women – began.
 These newcomers, as with the British before them, were shocked by the intermarriage and keeping of njais.
 Under the new system they established, which pushed for a sharper delineation between Europeans and non-Europeans, a njai marrying a European could be recognized as of a similar stature to Europeans.
 Those who were not married, however, received no special recognition.

 Owing to an economic boom, the early 20th century saw another surge in immigration from Europe.
 With the European population now of a considerable size, Indies society began drifting towards a more racially divided one.
 Venues exclusive to one racial group were opened, and European, Chinese, and indigenous people rarely intermingled.
 Along with this change, the position of men living with a njai became increasingly difficult.
 The Indies government, following a decree by Governor-General Alexander Willem Frederik Idenburg, would not hire them, and businesses attempted to promote endogamy.
 In the Netherlands, extensive polemics were written which condemned, from a moral point of view, the practice of keeping a njai: the practice was deemed to be based on nothing but lust, for a njai "could not touch the soul".
 Concern was also expressed over men's seeming lack of enthusiasm for having children with their njai, leading to high abortion rates.

 By the 1910s the number of njais had decreased, although prostitution had become more prevalent.
 The practice had not died out, however, by the time the Empire of Japan invaded and occupied the Indies.
 During the occupation, the njai and their mixed-race children were forcefully separated from European men, who were put into internment camps.
 After the occupation ended in 1945, Sukarno proclaimed an independent Indonesia.
 During the ensuing revolution, the njai were forced to choose between going with their partners to Europe, or staying in Indonesia; both choices were taken.

 Rights and social status

 The njai could be sent home with little or no warning, with or without her children.
 This was common when the European man prepared to marry.
+The children of a njai were often raised in indigenous traditions, by their mother or by a maid.
+The fathers would generally not interact with them, preferring to socialize with other European men instead.
+In the 17th century few could speak Dutch, although later education programs were initiated to promote the use of the language.

 The general view of njai was, at first, extremely negative.
 In the 17th century, they were described as "lustful beasts", with voracious sexual appetites who would not accept money for sex, but pay for it.
 Coen, in a 1620 letter, described njai as lazy (except in their sexual deeds), stupid, dishonest, and willing to kill the persons they hated.

-Children

-The children of a njai were often raised in indigenous traditions, by their mother or by a maid.
-The fathers would generally not interact with them, preferring to socialize with other European men instead.
-In the 17th century few could speak Dutch, although later education programs were initiated to promote the use of the language.